TelemetryHarbor/harbor-docs/docs/getting-started/sdk-overview.md

 ---
 sidebar_position: 3
 title: SDKs Overview
-description: An introduction to Telemetry Harbor's Software Development Kits and tools.
+description: An introduction to Harbor Scale's Software Development Kits and tools.
 ---

 # SDKs & Tools Overview

-Telemetry Harbor provides a suite of Software Development Kits (SDKs) and tools to simplify the process of integrating your applications and devices with our platform.
+Harbor Scale provides a suite of Software Development Kits (SDKs) and tools to simplify the process of integrating your applications and devices with our platform.
 Our SDKs abstract away the complexities of API interactions, allowing you to focus on collecting and sending your telemetry data efficiently.

 ## Why Use an SDK?